rrbn/bootlinux/README.md

     * A git repo with fs_overlay folder is tried to be cloned from **xgiturl** and branch **xrtcbranch**
     * If **xrtchost** kernel param is not empty the clients hostname is used as branch name
     * There must be a private /etc/ssh/id_rsa key with password of xrtcagent parameter
+    * The pubkey must be registered for accessing the git repo
     * **Note**: boot files are not encrypted.
 For more security xrtcagent string should be embedded into a precompiled ipxe.krn and chainloaded.

 ### xexit ###